sgreg/4chord-midi/hardware/README.md

 It seems KiCad doesn't have a footprint for the connector out of the box, so I created one myself, which you'll need to import to KiCad if you want to modify the hardware.
 Check my [kicad-libs repo](https://github.com/sgreg/kicad-libs) for more information.

+#### Notes on PCB artwork
+As with the LCD connector footprints, the logos used on the PCB can be found in my [kicad-libs repo](https://github.com/sgreg/kicad-libs).